 A virtue of the RD design is that it provides a transparent way of showing how the peer effects are identified.
-To this end, we begin by providing a graphical depiction of how our main outcomes vary around the cutoff date before turning to a more detailed regression-based analysis.
+To this end, we begin with a graphical depiction of how leave take up varies around the cutoff date before turning to a more detailed regression-based analysis.